-Robert H. Jordan Jr. is a weekend anchor on WGN-TV’s News at Nine.
+Robert H. Jordan Jr. recently retired from his anchor duties as anchor for the weekend edition of WGN News at Nine.
 He also produces, writes and reports news stories for the weekday and weekend news.
 A veteran of WGN-TV, Robert first joined the station in March 1973.

-Robert’s television career began in 1970 at WSM-TV in Nashville, Tennessee, where he served as a booth announcer, news anchor for an early morning variety show, and was responsible for on-camera newsbreaks.
+Robert’s television career began in 1970 at WSM-TV in Nashville, Tennessee, where he served as a booth announcer and news anchor for an early morning variety show and was responsible for on-camera newsbreaks.

 Jordan joined WGN-TV as a general assignment reporter; he also served as an anchor for the One O’clock News.
 He left WGN-TV in 1978 and joined the CBS News Midwest Bureau in Chicago.
 In his two years at CBS, Jordan spent time covering stories in the Midwest for the CBS Evening News with Walter Cronkite.
 He returned to WGN-TV in 1980.